(As adopted by the Membership September 20, 2000 revised January 2005, October 2006, October 2013, October 2023)

-- Purchase of the front cover of the newsletter is limited to one cover per year, per dog/person, with the editor allowed to use his/her discretion in case of emergency.
+- Purchase of the front cover of the club magazine is limited to one cover per year, per dog/person, with the editor allowed to use discretion when the cover is otherwise unsold.

-- The Club shall obtain data sets from AKC once a year for the performance venues of Herding, Obedience, Agility and Rally and for Junior Showmanship for the purposes of calculating the year end awards for the National Specialty Awards Banquet.
+- The Club shall obtain data sets from AKC for the performance venues of Herding, Obedience, Agility and Rally and for Junior Showmanship for the purposes of publication in the club magazine and for calculating the year end awards for the National Specialty Awards Banquet.

 Section 2.
 National Specialty Show and National Convention

-- Process for selecting specialty judges (for those events where the membership votes for the judge.)
+- Process for selecting specialty judges (for those events where the membership votes for the judge).
+(Updated 2023 AM)

-a.
-Require two nominations from club members for a judge to go on a selection ballot.
-In the year 2008 six nominations will be required.
+- Require four nominations from club members for a judge to go on a selection ballot.

-c.
-The top ten judges in each event are placed on a list in order of votes received, and contacted in order to determine their availability.
-If they are not available the next judge will be contacted and so on.
+- The top ten judges (up to 20 for herding as two judges are required each year) in each event are placed on a list in order of votes received, and contacted in order to determine their availability.
+If they are not available, the next judge will be contacted and so on.
 For events requiring two judges, the top two would be contacted.

-e.
-In the third year of the list, the club would go through the nomination and balloting process once again to establish the next three year list.
+- In the third year of the list, the club would go through the nomination and balloting process once again to establish the next three-year list.

-h.
-The club should not list the judges’ fees on the ballot.
-Instead the club should establish a maximum they are willing to pay for each judge for each day.
+- The club should not list the judges’ fees on the ballot.
+Instead, the club should establish a maximum they are willing to pay for each judge for each day.
 This committee recommends a $400 per day maximum.
 Judges will be asked their fees ahead of time to insure adherence to the maximum.

 - The AKC premium list for the Specialty Show shall state a reduced fee for the second entry of the same dog, Puppy Classes, Bred by Exhibitor Classes, Parade of Honors, Sweepstakes and Junior Showmanship.
 There shall be no added fee for Junior Showmanship as a second entry.

-- The Property Classes at the National Specialty shall be coordinated and conducted by the International Committee.
+- The Property Classes at the National Specialty, if held, shall be coordinated and conducted by the International Committee.
 (Enacted 1991 AM)

 - The National Specialty Parade of Titleholders shall recognize all ACDCA recognized titles.